 Fortunately, there is a range of things we can do to increase our chances of living longer in good health, whatever our postcode.
 For example:

 - Don’t smoke, don’t binge drink, eat a healthy diet and take regular exercise.
 Following these lifestyle choices could add ten years to your life.

 - Take advantage of any educational opportunities available in your adult life, even if you didn’t do well at school.
 This seems to have health benefits.

 - Maintain and develop strong social networks, with family or friends.
 Some studies suggest this has a protective effect on health.

 Where we live seems to influence how long we might live.
 How affluent or deprived the area seems to be particularly important.
-However, wherever we live there are five things we can do to improve our chances of living a longer and healthier life:
+However, wherever we live, there are five actions we can choose to take to improve our chances of living a longer and healthier life:

 - Don’t smoke, binge drink or overeat.